penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-30-turing/index.md

 ### DynamicPPL APIs

 Over the course of the past two years we've almost completely overhauled everything in [DynamicPPL](https://github.com/TuringLang/DynamicPPL.jl), the package that defines the core modelling primitives.
-In particular I'm most proud of how we broke up `VarInfo`, an all-purpose struct that tried to do everything that every algorithm needed, into its constituent components, namely:
+In particular I'm most proud of how we broke up `VarInfo`, an all-purpose struct that represented the state of model execution and tried to do everything that every algorithm needed, into its constituent components, namely:

 - initialisation strategies to specify how parameter values are generated
 - accumulators to collect the outputs of model evaluation
 - transform strategies to specify whether and how parameters are transformed

-These are all thoroughly [explained in the DynamicPPL docs](https://turinglang.org/DynamicPPL.jl/stable/evaluation/), so I won't go into detail here.
+These are all thoroughly explained in [the DynamicPPL docs](https://turinglang.org/DynamicPPL.jl/stable/evaluation/), so I won't go into detail here.

 The outcome of this decoupling is that instead of bundling everything into a `VarInfo`, you can now pick and choose which bits of it you want.
 This is _the_ root of all the performance improvements in Turing in recent months: we simply stopped calculating and storing all the things we didn't need to calculate and store.